 Should I use a VPN on mobile devices?

 Yes, especially if clinicians access patient data from smartphones or tablets on the go.
 Ensure mobile devices have MFA and encryption enabled.
-K e electric locations
+Pia vpn chrome extension setup guide for Private Internet Access (PIA) in 2025

 How often should I audit VPN access?